braze-inc/braze-docs/_docs/_api/endpoints/templates/content_blocks_templates/get_see_email_content_blocks_information.md

 - `Content Block has been deleted - content not available.` - This Content Block, though it may have existed earlier, has been deleted.

-- `Include Inclusion Data - error` - One of true or false is not provided
+- `Include Inclusion Data - error` - One of true or false is not provided.

 {% endapi %}